-Let us consider a given Horn rule $\overrightarrow{B} \Rightarrow r(x,y)$.
-Let us look at all facts with relation r (Figure 1).
-We distinguish 4 types of facts: True facts that are known to the KB (KBtrue), true facts that are unknown to the KB (NEWtrue), facts that are known to be false in the KB (KBfalse), and facts that are false but unknown to the KB (NEWfalse).
+Let us consider a given Horn rule $\vec{B} \Rightarrow r(x, y)$.
+Let us look at all facts with relation r (Fig. 1).
+We distinguish four types of facts: true facts that are known to the KB (KBtrue), true facts that are unknown to the KB (NEWtrue), facts that are known to be false in the KB (KBfalse), and facts that are false but unknown to the KB (NEWfalse).
 The rule will make certain predictions about relation r (blue circle).
 These predictions can be known to be true (A), known to be false (C), or unknown (B and D).
-When they are unknown to the KB, they can still be true (B) or false (D) with respect to the real world.
+When they are unknown to the

-Figure 1: Prediction under Incompleteness
+Fig. 1 Prediction under incompleteness